Yochengliu/ScasNet/README.md

 Zhao, H., Shi, J., Qi, X., Wang, X., Jia, J., 2016.
 Pyramid scene parsing network. arXiv preprint arXiv:1612.01105.

 ## Citation
-We would be very glad if ScasNet is helpful for your research, and please cite our paper:
+We would be very glad if ScasNet is helpful for your research, and please consider cite our paper:

 ## Contact
 We would be very glad if you have some ideas or questions about ScasNet to share with us, please contact <yongcheng.liu@nlpr.ia.ac.cn>.